The NTU-LTA-Volvo Autonomous Bus was launched on 5th March 2019.

 The buses will be tested from early 2019 at the Centre of Excellence for Testing and Research of Autonomous vehicles at NTU (CETRAN).
 The autonomous vehicle test circuit, which is modelled after real road conditions in Singapore, provides a safe and controlled environment to test autonomous vehicles.

-The NTU-Volvo programme will be supported by SMRT and ABB, which will be assessing the vehicles’ roadworthiness and charging systems.
+The NTU-Volvo programme was supported by SMRT and ABB, which will be assessing the vehicles’ roadworthiness and charging systems.

 March 2019 – Launch of Autonomous Electric Bus